...

 To wrap up this section I’m going to share two different photos.
 One, from Railay beach in Thailand, which I believe definitely qualifies in being quite Instagrammable.
 The other, is from a foggy morning near the Sinharaja rainforest in Sri Lanka.

-Instagram worthy picture
+Instagram worthy picture in Thailand.

-Not so Instagram worthy
+Not so Instagram worthy.

 I admit latter is much less inspiring at first sight.